Hossam-Elbahrawy/Raye7-IOS-Task/README.md

 - [x] League details model
 - [x] Get leagues from API
 - [x] Get league details from API
-- [ ] Build database layer using Realm
+- [x] Build database layer using Realm
-- [ ] Cache data into the database
+- [x] Cache data into the database
+- [ ] Add expiration date to the cached data

 ## Screenshots